Chase Date: May 26, 2015

-We bailed all the way south to I-20 and then headed down the service road for a ways to observe the storm outside of the precip.
-We believe there might have been another tornado back in the rain, but could not confirm from our vantage point.
+We bailed all the way south to I-20, where we drove down the service road to get out of the precip.
+I believe there might have been another tornado back in the rain, but could not confirm from our vantage point.

-The circulation to the north of Stephenville was still strong when we got done eating, so we headed back up, but ended up staying out of the circulation as we didn’t want to drive into any rain wrapped night time tornado in that road network.
+There was a strong circulation to the north of Stephenville on radar as we concluded dinner.
+It was time to head back north, so we went up and met the storm.
+We stayed out of the circulation as we didn’t want to drive into any rain-wrapped night time tornadoes.